simula/dynmhs/README.md

 default via fe80::5054:ff:fe12:3500 dev enp0s9 proto ra metric 300 expires 772sec pref medium
 ```

-Note the two default routes with the different metrics (200, 300).
+Note the two default routes with their different metrics (200, 300).

-### Why is it not working as expected?
+### Why is this setup not working as expected?

 A test with [HiPerConTracer 2.0](https://www.nntb.no/~dreibh/hipercontracer/), running HiPerConTracer Ping to the Google DNS servers from all four source addresses:
 ```